Skip to content

 Remember to slow down and be cautious if you see flashing amber hazard lights on the side of the road.

-• Flashing yellow warning lights on cars are used to draw your attention to a hazard.
-They are used by RAA patrols and tow trucks in the event of a breakdown.
-When you pass a car with flashing yellow lights, remain patient and pass with care.
+• Flashing amber warning lights on cars are used to draw your attention to a hazard.
+They are used by breakdown service vehicles, including tow trucks.

-• Slow your speed and ensure the gap between your car and the car on the side of the road is adequate.
+• Ensure the gap between your car and the car on the side of the road is adequate.

 • Look for workers on or near the road and let them do their work safely.